Vesluna/MainShop/client/public/music/README.txt

 The music player expects the following MP3 files to be placed in this directory:

-1. toby-fox-shop-theme.mp3 - Undertale Shop Theme by Toby Fox
+1. undertale-shop-theme-toni-leys-remix.mp3 - Undertale Shop Theme (Toni Leys Remix)
-2. wii-shop-remix.mp3 - Wii Shop Channel theme remix
+2. wii-shopping-channel-nicky-flowers.mp3 - Wii Shopping Channel Remix by Nicky Flowers

 Due to copyright restrictions, these files are not included in the repository.
 You will need to add these files manually after cloning the repository.